If you are new to USTRC, getting a membership is easy. Just Contact our Main Office or click on the

 If my partner does not pay for the drawn run with me, am I going to receive the winnings and prizes?

-Yes your entry is paid so you are eligible for all the winnings, prizes and Flex Earnings (if appropriate).
+Yes your entry is paid so you are eligible for all the winnings and prizes.

 What division can I draw into a ropings?